Steve Jobs: Return to Apple

 Team, it turned out that Michael Dell wasn't perfect at predicting the future.
 Based on today's stock market close, Apple is worth more than Dell.
 Stocks go up and down, and things may be different tomorrow, but I thought it was worth a moment of reflection today.
 Steve.

 Jobs was both admired and criticized for his consummate skill at persuasion and salesmanship, which has been dubbed the "reality distortion field" and was particularly evident during his keynote speeches (colloquially known as "Stevenotes") at Macworld Expos and at Apple Worldwide Developers Conferences.

 Jobs usually went to work wearing a black long-sleeved mock turtleneck made by Issey Miyake, Levi's 501 blue jeans, and New Balance 991 sneakers.
 Jobs told his biographer Walter Isaacson "...he came to like the idea of having a uniform for himself, both because of its daily convenience (the rationale he claimed) and its ability to convey a signature style".

-Jobs and Bill Gates were a panel at the fifth D: All Things Digital conference in 2007.
+Jobs and Bill Gates were on a panel at the fifth D: All Things Digital conference in 2007.

 In 2001, Jobs was granted stock options in the amount of 7.5 million shares of Apple with an exercise price of $18.30.
 It was alleged that the options had been backdated, and that the exercise price should have been $21.10.
 It was further alleged that Jobs had thereby incurred taxable income of $20,000,000 that he did not report, and that Apple overstated its earnings by that same amount.
-As a result, Jobs potentially faced a number of criminal charges and civil penalties.
+As a result, Jobs potentially faced several criminal charges and civil penalties.
 The case was the subject of active criminal and civil government investigations, though an independent internal Apple investigation completed on December 29, 2006, found that Jobs was unaware of these issues and that the options granted to him were returned without being exercised in 2003.

 In 2005, Jobs responded to criticism of Apple's poor recycling programs for e-waste in the US by lashing out at environmental and other advocates at Apple's annual meeting in Cupertino in April.
 A few weeks later, Apple announced it would take back iPods for free at its retail stores.
 The Computer TakeBack Campaign responded by flying a banner from a plane over the Stanford University graduation at which Jobs was the commencement speaker.
 The banner read "Steve, don't be a mini-player—recycle all e-waste".